-LAST MINUTE DIWALI OUTFIT IDEAS
+LAST-MINUTE DIWALI OUTFIT IDEAS

 Diwali is a prime Hindu festival celebrated in India.
 It is an auspicious festival that symbolizes the triumph of virtue and morality over unholy evil.
-The festivities are charged with exquisite lights, the appetizing tang of mouth-watering sweets, and glorious get-together.
+The festivities are charged with exquisite lights, the appetizing tang of mouth-watering sweets, and a glorious get-together.
 Diwali is a well-grounded reason to go overboard with your shopaholic self.
 It justifies all your ostentatious ensembles, but what about the times when you didn’t stock up on the glam and glitters?
 Indian ethnic wear is an amalgamation of regal work and heavenly silhouettes.
 The regional dupattas, intricately embroidered ghararas, graceful sarees, and so forth are highly versatile and bewitching.
 It’s not a very laborious task to commingle Indian outfits.
 Here are some of the practical as well as influential last-minute Diwali outfit ideas for you to contemplate;

 1. MODERN ETHNIC DUO

 Celebrations call for some dynamic indo-western duos, especially when you’re not a full-fledged traditional lover.
 There are extremely awe-inspiring approaches on how to pull-off fusion fits in Diwali.
 Starting from the basics, pick out your finest crop top and pair it with palazzo pants, straight-fitted pants, cigarette pants, boot-cut pants, or even dhoti pants for a neat contemporary look.
 Finish off with minimal jewelry and smokey eyes.
-To take your indo-western put-togethers up a notch, wear a pure white layered maxi dress and put a dolman or flared sleeve printed shrug over it.
+To take your indo-western put-together up a notch, wear a pure white layered maxi dress and put a dolman or flared sleeve printed shrug over it.
 Conclude the ensemble with oxidized jewelry and beach waves.
 Given below are some other modern ethnic duos;

 - Banarasi saree with a silk shirt.